intel/pyMIC/README-developer.txt

 do this as root):

   $> scp libdouble_it.so mic0:/lib64

 Please also make sure that the library can be read and executed as this is required by the dynamic linker.

   $> ssh mic0 "chmod a+rx /lib64/libdouble_it.so"

+Instead of copying the shared library to the coprocessors, you could also use a shared directory (through NFS).
+In any case, please make sure that the shared library and the directory it is located in are accessible under the credentials of the COI demon running on the card (usually 'micuser').

 Then you should be able to run the Python application and do some offloads: